swdee/laravel-elixir-vue/readme.md

 # Laravel Elixir Vue Integration

+Updated to use Vue 2.0

 This package provides Webpack support for compiling `.vue` files in your Laravel Elixir 6 projects.
 Please note that, if using Laravel Elixir 5 or below, you don't want this package.

 ## Step 1: Install